Student Expression

 In addition, Section 48907 of the California Education Code specifically protects students’ rights to wear “buttons, badges, and other insignia” as part of their free speech and expression.
 And because Education Code 48907 is more protective of student speech than the First Amendment, Black Lives Matter gear could only be restricted if it incites substantial disruption of the school, violation of school rules, or breaking the law.
 Wearing a Black Lives Matter button or t-shirt does not encourage disruption or rule-breaking, so a school cannot prevent you from supporting BLM or punish you for doing so.

-California law allows school districts to adopt dress code policies requiring students to wear school uniforms, although your school must provide a way for your parents or guardians to opt-out of the uniform policy.
+There is one important limit to this basic rule, however: California law allows school districts to adopt dress code policies requiring students to wear school uniforms, although your school must provide a way for your parents or guardians to opt out of the uniform policy.
 As a result, your school may stop you from wearing a BLM t-shirt or other t-shirt with a different message if its uniform policy doesn’t allow t-shirts or allows a school logo on clothing but no other writing or message.

-A school with a uniform policy may also try to stop you from wearing buttons or badges supporting BLM, but we don’t believe the restriction on these types of buttons or badges is allowed because of the protections in Education Code 48907.
+A school with a uniform policy may also try to stop you from wearing buttons or badges supporting BLM, but we do not believe the restriction on these types of buttons or badges is allowed because of the protections in Section 48907.
 If your school tries to use its uniform policy to stop you from wearing a BLM button, we recommend that you contact us to discuss what steps you can take to allow you to continue doing so without fear of being disciplined.